DontTalkJustTravel

 • Streetlights create deep shadows

-It’s not dangerous — it’s atmospheric.
+It’s not “horror-movie dangerous” — it’s atmospheric.
 And that’s where legends thrive.

 This is the most iconic legend in Old San Juan.

-These massive forts weren’t just defensive structures — they were also prisons.
+These massive forts weren’t only defensive structures — they also held prisoners and controlled the city’s edge for generations.

 One of the narrowest and most photographed streets also has one of the darkest legends.